Canoe & Kayak Trails in Florida

 - Location: North Miami

-- Highlights: Paddle through mangrove tunnels and calm bays with skyline views of Miami.
-Rentals are available on-site.
+- Highlights: Paddle through mangrove tunnels and calm bays with Miami skyline views.
+Rentals and marked water trails may be available on-site.

 - Best For: Beginners and urban explorers.